 In November 2012, the ICJ confirmed the sovereignty of Colombia over seven keys near the islands of San Andrés, Providencia and Santa Catalina.
-However, Nicaragua won 40% of territorial sea, about 70,000 square kilometers (27,000 sq mi), in the west on San Andrés that Colombia considered its own.
+However, Nicaragua won 40% of the territorial sea, about 70,000 square kilometers (27,000 sq mi), in the west of San Andrés that Colombia considered its own.

 In hearings held last September, Nicaragua argued that Colombia didn’t respect the decisions by constantly patrolling in the area which it claimed constituted a threat of using force.

-On the other hand, Colombia argued Nicaragua has been conducting intensive fishing and doesn’t respect fishing rights of the Raizal, the Afro-Caribbean ethnic community living in the archipelago, and their access to their traditional fishing areas.
-The Raizal don't fish deep under water with their traditional techniques and consider they need a large area to fish.
-For Nicaragua, such fishing rights don't exist.
+On the other hand, Colombia argued Nicaragua has been conducting intensive fishing and doesn’t respect the fishing rights of the Raizal people, the Afro-Caribbean ethnic community living in the archipelago, and their access to their traditional fishing areas.
+The Raizal don’t fish deep underwater with their traditional techniques and consider they need a large area to fish.
+For Nicaragua, such fishing rights don’t exist.

-The president of Colombia Iván Duque and government members traveled to San Andrés to hear the verdict of the ICJ and show his support to the local community as it hoped the ruling would protect the Raizal.
+The president of Colombia Iván Duque and government members traveled to San Andrés to hear the verdict of the ICJ and show his support to the local community as it hoped the ruling would protect the Raizal people.

 The court also considered that the “integral contiguous zone” established by Colombia around Colombian islands in the western Caribbean Sea, which legitimately allows it to patrol and fight against drug trafficking, smuggling, illegal immigration even in Nicaragua’s maritime spaces was not in conformity with customary international law because it extends beyond 24 nautical miles.